O Tempora, o Mores!

 Cue the Lottery Scam

 Whenever there are lottery winners, their names are likely going to be attached to some lottery scam.
-Tom Crist is the latest “victim” to this scam.
+Tom Crist is the latest “victim” of this scam.
 The scam begins with an email, much like the one below:

 Subject: Charity Donation Funds.

-Tom Crist, the Canadian man that won a $40 million Canadian dollar lottery prize is writing to inform you that Google in alliance with Facebook have submitted your Email-Address to receive $1,200,000.00 USD from me, as I have decided to give all my winnings away to charity, individuals and organizations.
+Tom Crist, the Canadian man that won a $40 million Canadian dollar lottery prize is writing to inform you that Google in alliance with Facebook has submitted your Email-Address to receive $1,200,000.00 USD from me, as I have decided to give all my winnings away to charity, individuals and organizations.

 For claims, send me your *Full-Names, *Age, *Phone-Number, *Address and

-My recent donations on link below;
+My recent donations are in the link below;

 This particular email is an advanced fee scam.
 It is meant to sucker the recipients into giving “Tom” their personal information and some money.
 Much like other email scams, the scammer hopes to find people who will believe the story in the email and send in their personal information.
 When they do, “Tom” (the scammer) will respond back and claim that the victim must pay a small fee in order to get the money released.
 The scammer will probably say the fees are to cover the taxes to be paid on the winnings, and you will be reimbursed—or something along the lines of covering legal fees, banking fees, and who knows what else.